RagtagOpen/cta-aggregator-docs/source/includes/_targets.md

 # Targets

+A Target resource is a sub-resource related to an Advocacy Campaign.
-A target resource contains the following attributes.
+Each Advocacy Campaign contains an array of targets.
+Each Target contains the following attributes.

 Name    | Type | Description
 --------- |  ----------- |  -----------